Code-Engine-Studio/ces-mattermost-plugin-ai/README.md

 7. Chat with `@ai` \
    ![AI Chat](docs/ai_chat.png)

+# How to pull data from wiki

+1. `cp .env.sample .env`
+2. Update .env with API Keys from CES Brains
+3. npm install
+4. npm run dev
+5. Output files should be located in scripts/out

 # How to stay update with the upstream repo

 This is a forked repo from Mattermost AI plugin.
 We will try to have minimum change on the core functions of Mattermost AI plugin.
 We will only need to create a small service to modify the template to add custom context in [ChatCompletion method of Prompt](/server/ai/prompts.go) for the chat completion.